 If you’ve spent much time around so-called “serious” runners, you might have heard them throwing around some pretty strange words to describe their interval workouts.
 Here’s a guide to some of the most common ones, plus tips on how to try them yourself.

 Fartlek: Probably the strangest sounding term for interval training, the word fartlek actually means “speed play” in Swedish.
-Just like the translation says, the idea is literally to play around with speed during your run.
+Just like the translation says, the idea is literally to play around with speed during your run (similar to high intensity interval training or HIIT).
 Rather than running a set distance or speed, this is a workout you make up on the spot—or even as you go.
 Speed up and slow down as you feel like it, or choose markers along your route to tell you when to go fast and when to slow down.
 For example, run fast for the distance of two streetlights, then walk or jog to the next street light and do it again.
 Or pick random landmarks ahead of you, such as a barking dog or an SUV, to mark when you speed up or slow down.

 Tempo: Designed to improve your efficiency, or how fast you can go without becoming short of breath, tempo training is typically done by running at the fastest pace you can keep up for long distances.
 You should be able to speak in short sentences, but you probably will prefer not to.
 After warming up at an easy pace for at least five minutes, try picking it up to a tempo pace for 15 to 20 minutes.

 Hill work: An effective workout for building strength in your glutes—as well as improving stamina for your next road race—is to do repetitions of running uphill.
 After jogging to warm up, find a hill that will take you at least a minute to run up.
 Run up, then walk or jog slowly down to catch your breath.
 Aim for five to 10 repetitions.